QSOs with the West Coast have been always the most thrilling, also on the higher bands, and on Topband they are my main target.

 Finally I built the following graphs where the cumulative West Coast openings are indicated for each day, in order to find the correlation between them and the daily Solar Flux and A Index variations.
 Once again, despite the regular activity on both sides, it seems difficult to see such correlation!

-The next are related to the best 3 seasons of the previous solar minimum, for comparison:
+The next are related to the best 3 seasons of the previous solar minimum, 11 years before, for comparison: